PikoStudios/Muzzle/README.md

  - 3. Open the Makefile in the resources folder in a code editor
  - 4. Modify the MUZZLE_PATH variable to where ever you installed Muzzle to
  - 5. Copy this Makefile to any root of any project that is using Muzzle, For now we will just copy over our new Makefile to the examples/Applet folder.
  - 6. Now just run `make PROJECT_NAME="Applet"`.
-If everything was setup correctly a blank white screen should show up.
+If everything was setup correctly a blank white screen should show up. *this command doesnt work all the time... working on a fix*